 Community Veterinary Center is open for animals who live with people who have low incomes.
-This clinic is open on Mondays 2 - 6 pm and Thursdays 10 am - 2 pm.
-You must have an appointment to use our clinic; please call 541-636-3324.
-You may call and leave your name and phone number or call during our office times for an appointment.
+The clinic is open on Tuesdays 2 – 6 pm and Thursdays 10 am – 2 pm.
+Dental clinics are scheduled on Wednesday’s starting at 8:30am.
+The location is 470 Hwy.
+99 in Eugene and serves all of Lane County, Oregon.

 If you have an emergency, please contact an emergency veterinary clinic.